NEW CORONAVIRUS MAP SHOWS ACTIVE CASES

 When a well is drilled, that well becomes directly connected to the groundwater aquifer, whether groundwater is shallow (less than 50 feet below the ground surface) or deeper.
 When that well is pumped, it pulls in water from all of the surrounding rocks in the shape of a cone or funnel, connecting your well to the groundwater shared by your neighbors.
 Here are some tips to protect your and your community’s groundwater supply:

 Water is critical in producing the energy we use to keep our homes comfortable and to fuel our transportation.
 In oil and gas development, water is used for extraction and is produced as a by-product.
-In electricity generation, barrels of water is heated to high-pressure steam to drive turbines, which is recovered in closed-loop systems.
+In electricity generation, barrels of water are heated to high-pressure steam to drive turbines, which is recovered in closed-loop systems.
 Water is also used to manufacture the solar panels and wind turbines for renewable energy.
 Using less energy and less fuel also saves our water resources.
-Read more about the challenges and opportunities of the water-energy nexus (US Department of Energy - Water-Energy Nexus).
+Read more about the challenges and opportunities of the water-energy nexus (US Department of Energy, The Water-Energy Nexus).

 Contact Claudia Borchert with the County's Sustainability Division at 505-992-3044 or [bot protected email address].